 |Guide Star Catalogue||131 MB|

-This ZIP archive contains the Guide Star 1.1 catalogue in its original format.
+This ZIP archive contains the Guide Star 1.1 catalogue in its compiled format for C2A.
 The files in the ZIP file must be uncompressed into a folder (named GSC for instance) preserving the sub-directory structure.

 |BT-Atlas Images||620 MB|